metalwarrior665/rebirth-failed-requests/README.md

 There isn't an easy way on Apify to retry fully failed (or just handled) requests.
 This actor allows you to set those requests to pristine unhandled state with 0 retries so you can resurrect the run and process them again.

 ## How it works
-Unofortunately, there is no way to get a list of requests out of the request queue.
+Unfortunately, there is no way to get a list of requests out of the request queue.
 To work around this, this actor scans a log of the runs and looks for a standard format that logs a failed request with ID or a retry count.
 It collects all request IDs and then sets them to unhandled state and lowers retryCount to 0.

 ## Requirements
 - Runs must use request queue.
 (Request list support might be added in the future)